Mie ayam

 Mie ayam, mi ayam, or bakmi ayam (Indonesian for 'chicken bakmi', literally 'chicken noodles') is a common Indonesian dish of seasoned yellow wheat noodles topped with diced chicken meat (ayam).
 It is derived from culinary techniques employed in Chinese cuisine.
-In Indonesia, the dish is recognized as a popular Chinese Indonesian dish, served from simple travelling vendor carts frequenting residential areas, humble street-side warung to restaurants.
+In Indonesia, the dish is recognized as a popular Chinese Indonesian dish, served by restaurants, street-side warung, and travelling vendor carts frequenting residential areas.